ImmoMakelaarVergelijker

 3. How much can I borrow based on my salary?
 Worked examples

-The examples below assume "standard" files (no heavy additional loans, normal term and interest rate).
+The examples below assume "standard" files (no heavy additional loans, normal term and interest rate at mid-2026 levels).
 They are intended as a rough guide, not as precise bank decisions.

 Example 1: Single person, net income €2,500/month